-Internet access and email are available to students and teachers in Dysart Unified School District.
-DUSD believes the Internet offers vast, diverse, and unique resources to both students and teachers.
-Our goal in providing this service is to promote educational excellence in schools by facilitating resource sharing, innovation, communication and educating minors about digital citizenship including appropriate online behavior, interacting with other individuals on social networking websites and in chat rooms, cyber bullying awareness, and response.
+Our goal in providing this service is to promote educational excellence in schools by facilitating resource sharing, fostering innovation, enhancing communication, and educating minors about digital citizenship.
+This includes teaching appropriate online behavior, interactions on social networking websites and in chat rooms, and raising awareness about and responses to cyberbullying.